grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 <a name="Overview"></a>
 ## Overview ##
 A great game should include both great game play and native platform integration that engages and aids the user to get the most out of the game.
-There are many different ways to integrate with the Universal Windows Platform from within your Unity games.
-This lab will give you an overview of the different approaches, and discuss some of the pros & cons of each approach.
+This lab will give you an overview of different techniques you can use to integrate with the Universal Windows Platform from within your Unity game; we will discuss some of the pros & cons of each approach so you can reuse these techniques across any  integration scenario you may encounter.

 <a name="Objectives" ></a>
 ### Objectives ###